 When dealing with bugs in the home, your first instinct is to either run or kill them.
 Squashing tends to be the preferred method for killing a wide range of pests, such as the housefly or (if you’re skilled enough) fleas.

 Stepping on a cockroach can indeed be fatal to the bug, as the force of your foot can squash its body and kill it instantly.
-However, it’s important to make sure that you completely crush it, as cockroaches are known for their ability to withstand significant pressure.

-There’s also a question of whether or not you should squash a roach.
 Let’s dive deeper into the topic, examining the factors that contribute to the effectiveness of this method and why it might not be a good idea.

 Anatomy of a Cockroach

-We should begin with a brief refresher on the common physiology between many types of roaches.
+Let’s begin with a brief refresher on the common physiology between many types of roaches.
 We won’t get into termites, which are actually roaches similar to palmetto bugs but have a slightly different evolutionary path.

 Exoskeleton

-Your common cockroach has a rigid exoskeleton that helps protect its body.
-Their exoskeletons are made from a strong material called chitin, which provides support and protection.
+Roach exoskeletons are made from a strong material called chitin, which provides support and protection.
 They need to get rid of, or molt, these exoskeletons several times during their lives to grow.

 After molting, most roaches are white and vulnerable, but a hormone called bursicon causes the exoskeleton to darken and harden, making them more robust again.
-How Stuff Works gives a great, detailed explanation of how cockroach exoskeletons work.

-Do Roaches Have Red Blood?
+Do Roaches Bleed?

-Unlike mammals, roaches do not have blood similar to ours.
-Instead, they have a clear substance called hemolymph, which is the equivalent of insect blood.
-It is responsible for circulating nutrients and waste while also providing some immune function.
+However, roaches don’t have blood like mammals do.
+Instead, they have a clear substance called hemolymph, which is the insect equivalent of blood.

-Although it does not contain any red blood cells, it does contain various other cells, or hemocytes, that help with clotting and fighting infections.
-When the exoskeleton is compromised, the roach will “bleed” much like we do if our skin is cut.
+Although it lacks red blood cells, it does contain various other cells, or hemocytes, that help with clotting and fighting infections.

-Stepping on a Cockroach
+What Happens When Stepping on a Cockroach

+So what exactly happens when you try to step on a roach?
 Here’s everything you need to know about how they react when your foot comes down.

 Do Roaches Poop When You Step on Them?